 I design procedures in line with my responsibilities, outlined above, to detect material misstatements in respect of non-compliance with laws and regulations, including fraud.
 The extent to which my procedures are capable of detecting non-compliance with laws and regulations, including fraud is detailed below.

-Identifying and assessing potential risks related to non-compliance with laws and regulations, including fraud and reviewing supporting documentation relating to the Parades Commission for Northern Ireland's policies and procedures on:
+Identifying and assessing potential risks related to non-compliance with laws and regulations, including fraud

 In identifying and assessing risks of material misstatement in respect of noncompliance with laws and regulations, including fraud, I: